FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 1.1.
 Gather the reported email.
 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).

 If one box is checked move immediately to step 1.2
 On the email, look for:
 - [ ] Spoofed email address
 - [ ] Pressures for action, deadlines, rewards
 - [ ] Vague, typos, non-direct refferences, inconsistency

-On the potential victim machine, look for and ask about:
+On the potential victim machine, look for and ask user about:
 - [ ] Did they follow any email url, produce any clicks, see any opens.
-- [ ] Did they reply with sensitive informaiton/secrets/access.
-- [ ] Noticed unsual processes, behaviours, CPU use (heat, sound, slowness), Bandwidth use. continue to 1.2
+- [ ] Noticed unsual processes, behaviours, CPU use (heat, sound, slowness), Bandwidth use.

+1.2 If possible, ask user about information leakage.

+Did they share/input/reply with sensitive informaiton/secrets/access ?
+If yes, collect leaked information, 'Information Leak', escalate the collected information.
+- [ ] Information leak
+- [ ] Iformation type: ___________

-1.2.
-Extract (embedded) URLs from email content.
+2. Extract (embedded) URLs from email content.
 Resolve the URLs to IPs.
 Check for IP reputation.

 Mark ‘true positive’ if bad IP and escalate the collected information.
 - [ ] True postivie

-1.3 Notify MSSP
+3 Notify MSSP

-1.3.1.
+3.1.
 As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack, forward collected informaiton to MSSP.

 <!--[ticket template](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/email-template/in-class-ticket-response-email.md#ticket-234)-->
 ```